AmbroiseM/ML_Fun/old-projects/covid_project_DL/README.md

-# M2 ISI - Advanced Machine Learnig

 ## Chest X-Ray images for COVID 19's prediction

+Here a project on covid 19's prediction with CNNs!pre

 ## Repository

 __Notebook__ :
-  + _Data_generation.ipynb_: qui prétraite les images et fournis les X, Y utiles à l'entrainement du réseau
+  + _Data_generation.ipynb_: pre processes the images and gives you the data (x,y) for the training
-  + _Data_exploration.ipynb_: qui examine et affiche les données utilisées.
+  + _Data_exploration.ipynb_: data cleaning
-  + _Resnet_final.ipynb_: application du réseau Resnet, études des performances et visualisation des critères de décision du réseau.
+  + _Resnet_final.ipynb_: transfer learning with Resnet, GradCam.